Might as well call it Zerops 3.0 — huge updates and what's next

 Logs improvements

 Two things.
-Log search — you can now filter and search directly in the log output instead of scrolling through everything hoping to spot what you need.
-And format switching — logs can be viewed as plaintext, RFC 3164, or RFC 5424 syslog formats, switchable in the UI.
+Log search — you can now filter and search directly in the log output instead of scrolling through everything.
+And format switching — logs can be viewed as plaintext or structured syslog formats, switchable in the UI.
 Useful when you need structured fields for debugging versus just eyeballing output.

 PostgreSQL